jonteal/github-readme/readme.md

 - Full Stack Developer certificate from University of Denver
-- I’m currently learning Webpack
+- I’m currently learning NextJS
 - How to reach me: jonjackson.webdesign@gmail.com
-- Fun fact: I'm a sucker for a good joke